-Through three months of testing and using the bottles, we found that some were impressive innovations, while others simply narrowed the bottle's range of uses.
-Below we outline the relative merits of some of the most common materials and features used in water bottle design to help you find the right type of bottle to match your lifestyle and needs.
+Some of these technological developments were impressive, while others seemed to just add complexity to the simple task of drinking water.
+In the following article, we outline the merits of the array of materials and features found in water bottle design.
+Hopefully, it will help you find the right bottle to match your lifestyle and needs.

 Why Buy a Reusable Water Bottle?